3lbits/CIM4NoUtility/README.md

 **docs**

-- Name Standard
+- Name Standards
-- Modeling Guide
+- Modeling Guides
 - Changelog for Converting to CGMES 3.0
 - Known Issues for current version
+- Release note

 ## Contribution
 Please provide feedback in the case you are dicsovering any errors as Issues in the digin-energi/Grunnprofil repository.
 Suggested changes and updates needs to be merged to the "develop" branch and not "main".
 The order of information in files should follow the instructions in Issue #217.